megamillions/Scheduled-Web-Comic-Downloader/README.md

 # Scheduled Web Comic Downloader

- Checks website of web comic, and downloads image to desktop if website was updated since last visit.
+Checks websites of web comics, and downloads image to desktop if website was updated since last visit.

+Inspired by Al Sweigart's Automate the Boring Stuff with Python: Chapter 15.

+Remember to set your Windows Scheduler, as desired.